izzy2lost/UnrealEngineUWP/Engine/Source/Programs/Horde/Docs/Deployment/Agent.md

 The default location for data used by the agent (Perforce workspaces, caches, scratch space) is `C:\ProgramData\HordeAgent` on Windows and the application directory on Mac/Linux.

-This path can be overriden using the `WorkingDir` property in the agent's [`appsettings.json`](AgentSettings.md) file.
+This path can be overridden using the `WorkingDir` property in the agent's [`appsettings.json`](AgentSettings.md) file.

-In order to prevent agents being affected by runaway jobs filling up the disk with data, it's a good idea to have the agent store data on a drive other than the system disk.
+ITo prevent agents from being affected by runaway jobs filling up the disk with data, having the agent store data on a drive other than the system disk is a good idea.
 Setting the `%TEMP%` and `%TMP%` environment variables to this drive on Windows is also recommended.

 ### Mounting Network Shares